eeshaansarda/TextAdventureHS/REPORT.md

 The final extra puzzle requires the player to wear a **mask** before they can leave another new room, the **porch**.
 The mask starts hidden in the player's inventory, instead of in a room.
 To add some realism to the game, the player can't drink coffee while their mask is on.

+We switched to using `Parsing.hs` to parse user input.
+The system also accepts two commands at once, split by "and" or "then".

 ## Testing